yalelibrary/yul-dc-camerata/README.md

 To run it against a deployed cluster:

-1. Set YUL_DC_SERVER to the domain name for your deployed cluster `export YUL_DC_SERVER=collections-test.curationexperts.com`
+1. Set YUL_DC_SERVER to the domain name for your deployed cluster `export YUL_DC_SERVER=collections-test.library.yale.edu`
 2. `cam smoke`

 ## Releasing a new dependency version